shanemileham/levelupmylife/_content/books/stephen-laberge--exploring-the-world-of-lucid-dreaming.md

 #### Exercise: Goal Setting for Success

 #### How to Schedule Your Efforts for Best Results
+- "the relative likelihood of lucid dreaming continuously increases with each successive REM period"
+- "The conclusion is obvious: If you want to encourage the occurrence of lucid dreams, extend your sleep.
+If you are serious about lucid dreaming, and can find the extra time, you should arrange at least one morning a week in which you can stay in bed for several hours longer than usual."
+- "If you find that you just cannot afford to spend more time in bed, there is a simple secret to increasing your frequency of lucid dreaming that requires no more time than the usual number of hours you sleep.
+The secret is to rearrange your sleep time.
+If you normally sleep from midnight to 6: 00 a. m., then get up at 4: 00 a. m. and stay awake for two hours, doing whatever you need to do.
+Go back to bed and catch up on your remaining sleep from 6: 00 to 8: 00 a. m.
+During the two hours of delayed sleep you will have much more REM than you would have had sleeping at the usual time (4: 00 to 6: 00), and you will enjoy an increased likelihood of lucid dreaming, with no time lost to sleep."

+#### Exercise: Scheduling Time for Lucid Dreaming

+#### Final Preparations: Learning to Relax Deeply
+- "Lucid dreaming requires concentration, which is nearly impossible to achieve with a distracted mind and tense body.
+Before going on to the next chapter, master these essential techniques."

+#### Exercise: Progressive Relaxation

+#### Exercise: 61-Point Relaxation

 ### 3. Waking Up in the Dream World
 ### 4. Falling Asleep Consciously